oatpp/website/docs/docs/start/step-by-step/README.md

 ### Add Request Handler

 Application above does nothing but respond `404` to all client requests.
-To add custom response we have to add [HttpRequestHandler](/api/latest/oatpp/web/server/HttpRequestHandler/) and route requests to it via `Router`:
+To add a custom response we have to add [HttpRequestHandler](/api/latest/oatpp/web/server/HttpRequestHandler/) and route requests to it via `Router`:

 ```cpp{6-19,26-27}